ncvicchi/monty_hall/README.md

 The location of the car and llamas is known to the host of the show, but of course, unknown to us.
 We are asked to choose one of the door.

-Immediately after, the host, who as said before knows where the car is, open one of the remaining doors, knowing beforehand that behind it there is a llama (and a pretty one!).
+Immediately after, the host, who as said before knows where the car is, opens one of the remaining doors, knowing beforehand that behind it there is a llama (and a pretty one!).

 At this point in the game, we are left with only 2 doors unopened, one selected by us, and the car is still behind any